 The fastest way to receive funds is through E-Refund.
-If you have not signed up for E-Refund, visit Self Service Student Finance in the myOLLU portal to receive your funds via electronic fund transfer.
+If you have not signed up for E-Refund, visit Student Finance Self-Service accessed through the Saints Connect dashboard (login required) to receive your funds via electronic fund transfer.
 You can set-up E-Refund by selecting “Refunds,” followed by “Payment Profile.”
 You will need to have your bank's routing number and your personal bank account number available to enter onto the enrollment page.

 CARES Act Compliance and Reporting

 For information and quarterly reports on CARES Act funding distribution at OLLU, please visit the CARES Act Reporting webpage .